 All students with disabilities who are requesting accommodations or services through the Center for Accessibility Resources & Disability Services (CARDS) must register with CARDS.
-Students must then schedule an intake meeting with their coordinator to create an accommodation plan based on the type of disability the student has and to review the student's documentation.
+Registration includes submitting an on-line student application and providing supporting documentation.
+Students must then schedule an intake meeting with their coordinator to create an accommodation plan based on the student's individual needs and the supporting documentation provided.
+Registration is not complete without a student application, supporting documentation and intake meeting.

 Students have a responsibility to provide appropriate and timely disability-related documentation to CARDS in order for accommodation plans to be developed.
-Documentation requirements vary by type of disability and situation, so please contact us if you have questions about your situation.
-Please call CARDS at 212-854-846 or email cards@barnard.edu with additional questions about documentation or accommodations.
+Documentation requirements vary by type of disability and situation, so please contact us if you have questions.
+Please call CARDS at 212-854-4634 or email cards@barnard.edu with additional questions about documentation or accommodations.

-Students may submit any and all of the following if they have them from their high school in lieu of formal testing: Individualized Education Program (IEP), 504 Plan, or Summary of Performance (SOP).
+1. Students may submit any and all of the following if they have them from their high school in lieu of formal testing: Individualized Education Program (IEP), 504 Plan, or Summary of Performance (SOP).
 Students who have also had formal testing completed are encouraged to submit this testing to ODS as well to help staff develop the most comprehensive accommodation plans for each student.